 I've had these wagon wheels, bought on a whim, leaning against our storage shed in a small neglected area of our yard forever it seems.
 I knew it was time to do something here.
 For a few days I just starred at them and thought how much they looked like clocks, but, I sure didn't have a need for an outdoor clock, much less two clocks, then I remembered seeing various wall gardens online and in magazines.
-So I decided to give it a try.
+So

 I went digging around in the potting shed looking for something resembling clock hands and found these old herb markers.
 That's when I decided on herb clocks, I knew I needed numbers, so I went shopping and came home with numbers, letters, landscape fabric and burlap.
 I also bought various herbs and some 12inch coco liners.
 I wasn't sure how I'd put it all together, but I thought I'd cross that bridge when I came to it.